 Kristal N. Hankinson, LMFT currently serves as the Project Coordinator for the Child & Adolescent Trauma, Treatment, and Training Institute (CATTTI); a category III site of the national Child Traumatic Stress Network (NCTSN).
 In this role, she manages the clinical activities of the clinic and provides trauma-focused treatment and assessment services to children and families.
 She is a... more

 Kathy Howe is a Project Assistant for CATTTI.
 Kathy coordinates the collection of data across study sites and provides data management support for the CATTTI project.

 Patricia Lennon, RN, BSN, is a graduate of Marshall University in Huntington, WV.
-An RN for over three decades, she has experience in many different specialties and settings.
+An RN for 40 years, she has experience in many different specialties and settings.
 She performs medical record reviews and consultations for the Center.

 Laura McCullough-Santana, Ph.D.- is a training specialist with the several of CTAC’s systems transformation projects.
 She earned her Ph.D from the University of Virginia in Education with a specialization in emotional and behavioral disorders/learning disabilities.
 She was a statewide trainer consultant and behavioral specialist for the Kentucky Department of Education for over 25 years.
 She... more